 The Undie Run is a fundraising event where anyone that wants can pay a fee, get a free pair of fancy underwear, and run for a couple of kilometres.
 They can also then hang out at a bar with their friends (still in their underwear).

-It appears that the event didn’t happen in 2020 due to the coronavirus pandemic.
-2021 details are to be determined.
+It appears that the event didn’t happen in 2020 and 2021 due to the coronavirus pandemic.
+Hopefully it returns in 2022.

 About the Run

 In 2019, between the start of check-in and the run 90 minutes later, participants signed in, put their belongings in storage and then drank beer.
 After the 2 to 3-km run around False Creek and the Olympic Village neighbourhood of Vancouver everyone returned to the Brewhall Pub for some more drinking.